wenewzhang/mixin_network-nodejs-bot2/README.md

 ```

 ### The next, source code brief explanation
-Initial the connection and sign the token.
+initial the connection and sign the token.
 > app.js
 ```javascript
 const { SocketClient, isMessageType } = require('mixin-node-client');
 const config = require('./config');
 const client = new SocketClient(config);
 ```
-issue a listener to the incoming message
+issue a listener to process the incoming messages
 ```javascript
 client.on(
   'message',